joehahn/exes-n-ohs/README.md

 which looks quite similar to that produced by the SVM model.
 However the MLP model's accuracy, 61%, is a bit lower than SVM.

+This MLP model's hyperparameters are the number of hidden layers (currently 3) and the number of neurons in each hidden layer (10, 60, and 20) as well as the dropout_fraction.
+I manually explored many such models have more or less layers and neurons, and found that taller & narrower neural nets (which have fewer neurons spread across more layers) were more performant than shorter fatter nets.
+Nonetheless the MLP model shown here does not outperform the SVM model, which is kinda dissapointing...

 Adding another layer might boost MLP accuracy on the green X class.
 Or maybe boosting the green's representation in the training dataset.
 Still in progress...